Bringing Back that Sweet, Sweet Music…

 There’s literally nothing else for it.
 You’re picking up your guitar and chillin’ right out of space and time.
 It’s your escape.

 You’ve worked hard to learn those chords, to buy your crafted acoustic peace of heaven – your one true love.

 It’s getting cold and a chill is in the air as you lift it up and strike a chord.

 Ouch.
-The horror that is fret buzz screams in your ears.
+The frustration that is fret buzz reels in your ears.
 How did that happen – you think?

 Believe it or not, your guitar has a built-in moisture content meter… you can feel it in your fingers!

 As musicians, we’re often told that we need to maintain the humidity of our instruments.
 The nominally suggested value for this is between 45% and 55%, but in fact it’s not the humidity we should be concerned with, it’s actually the moisture content of the wood.

 So, why does everyone specify humidity values if we are really interested in the moisture content in the tone wood?